Zolet-hash/Zolet-hash/README.md

 ## 🧰 About Me

-- 🌍 Based in Kenya
+- 🌍 Based in Kenya.
 - 💼 Founder of [Kenyan Brain Foundation](#)
 - 🧠 Currently learning **DevSecOps**, **Cloud Security**, and **Containerization**
 - 🧩 Building secure pipelines using **Go**, **Docker**, **Kubernetes**, **FastAPI**, and **CI/CD**